OrangeJuice7/SDL-OpenGL-Game-Framework/docs/guide.md

 - Tell a `UiManager` how to draw its state.

 #### Widgets
 The `WidgetManager` handles the GUI of the `Scene`.
 The GUI is defined in terms of `Widget`s. `Widget`s essentially define a region in screen space.
 They may have a defined action upon being clicked, and also have a defined draw function to visually indicate where they are when the app runs.
-They can be used to display information such as text, or provide a region for the player to click in order to activate a certain function. `Widget`s are fixed to the screen space; they move around with the in-game camera. `Widget`s are always drawn on top of any other object from the Model.
+They can be used to display information such as text, or provide a region for the player to click in order to activate a certain function. `Widget`s are overlaid onto the screen, and are always drawn on top of any other object from the Model.

 #### Model
 ![](ModelClassDiagram.png)